-Sch 7.7(1)(c)

-The Group has expensed £2.8m (2021: £0.4m) of research and development costs during the year.
+Sch 7.7(1)(c) The Group has expensed £2.8m (2022: £0.4m) of research and development costs during the year.
 The Group is continually looking to develop new product ranges to add to its existing offering.

-Post balance sheet events

-Sch 7.7(1)(a)

-Post balance sheet events are set out in note 31 to the financial statements.

-Employees

-The Group has a recruitment policy to ensure that all applications for employment, including those made by disabled persons, are given full and fair consideration in light of the applicants' aptitudes and abilities.
+Post balance sheet events Sch 7.7(1)(a) Post balance sheet events are set out in note 32 to the financial statements.
+Employees Sch 7.10(3) The Group has a recruitment policy to ensure that all applications for employment, including those made by disabled persons, are given full and fair consideration in light of the applicants' aptitudes and abilities.
 There is also an equal opportunities policy to ensure that all employees are treated equally in terms of employment, training, career development and promotion.
 Where employees develop a disability during their employment, every effort is made to continue their employment and arrange for appropriate training as far as is reasonably practicable.

-Employee engagement

-Sch 7.11 Sch 7.1A Details on employee engagement can be found within the Group's Section 172 statement in the Strategic Report on pages 1 - 8 in accordance with s414C(11) of the Companies Act 2006 as the directors consider this to be of strategic importance to the Group.

-Statement on engagement with suppliers, customers and others in a business relationship with the company

-Sch 7.11B Sch 7.1A Details on how the Group has fostered relationships with suppliers, customers and others can be found within the Group's Section 172 statement in the Strategic Report on pages 1 - 8 in accordance with s414C(11) of the Companies Act 2006 as the directors consider this to be of strategic importance to the Group.
+Employee engagement Sch 7.11 Sch 7.1A Details on employee engagement can be found within the Group's Section 172 statement in the Strategic Report on page 11.
+Statement on engagement with suppliers, customers and others in a business relationship with the company Sch 7.11B Sch 7.1A Details on how the Group has fostered relationships with suppliers, customers and others can be found within the Group's Section 172 statement in the Strategic Report on pages 10 - 13.
+Sch 7 Part 7A Streamlined energy and carbon reporting (SECR) The section below presents the energy usage and associated carbon dioxide emissions for Magnificent Cuisine Limited's operations that are based in the UK.

-Sch 7 Part 7A

-Streamlined energy and carbon reporting (SECR)

-The section below presents the energy usage and associated carbon dioxide emissions for Magnificent Cuisine Limited's operations that are based in the UK.
 The Group has taken the exemption available from including overseas subsidiaries.
 This section has been prepared in compliance with the SECR Framework as implemented in the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.